Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Requirements and Design

 \textbf{Specification \& Validation.} The Jdoctor dataset~\cite{blasi2018translating} comprises six well-maintained open-source Java systems: Common Collections, Common Math, GraphStream, Guava, JGraphT, Plume-lib.
 It was constructed by manually reading the Javadoc comment and writing executable specifications that correspond to each @param, @return, and @throws and @exception tag.
 There are 118 analyzed classes and 829 Javadoc comments in the ground truth.
 The DocTer dataset~\cite{xie2022docter} includes three deep learning libraries: TensorFlow 2.1.0, PyTorch 1.5.0, and MXNet 1.6.0, containing 2,666 APIs in total.
 DocTer categorizes specifications into four groups: \textit{dtype} for data types, \textit{structure} for data structures, \textit{shape} for the parameter's shape or the number of dimensions, and \textit{valid value} for the set of valid (enum) or valid range.
 Xie et al. evaluated the performance of StarCoder, GPT-3, GPT-3.5, BLOOM, CodeGen, CodeGen2, and Incoder on software specification generation~\cite{xie2023impact}.
 Poudel et al.~\cite{poudel2023leveraging} proposed to evaluate the requirements satisfaction assessment architecture against the following datasets: CM1, CCHIT, Dronology~\cite{cleland2018dronology}, and the Positive Train Control (PTC) system.
 Each of the datasets consists of requirements and design elements.
 Mandal et al.~\cite{mandal2023large} collected specifications from software manuals using a keyword-based filtering approach along with human assistance.
 They also utilized a Python-based parser to extract code comments and employed a crawler to retrieve posts related to software specifications from Stack Overflow.
 The BERT-based model SPECSYN, which synthesizes software specifications from natural language sources, was assessed using this benchmark~\cite{mandal2023large}.
 The SV-Benchmarks~\cite{svbenchmarks2024} is constructed for the International Compitition on Software Verification SV-COMP, to evaluate the effectiveness and efficiency of state-of-the-art verification technology.
 The repository consists of verification tasks written in C and Java.
 Ma et al.~\cite{ma2024specgen} evaluated the performance of SpecGen with 265 Java class definition of the SV-Benchmarks.
 SpecGenBench~\cite{ma2024specgen} contains 120 Java programs, with manually written verifiable JML specifications.
 Among the 120 programs, 20 are from the GitHub repository Java-JML, and the rest of the programs are collected from LeetCode.
 It has been used for evaluating the performance of SpecGen~\cite{ma2024specgen}, where the evaluation metrics are number of passes, success probability, number of verifier calls, and user rating.
+Reinpold et al.~\cite{DBLP:journals/corr/abs-2411-11582} constructed their benchmark by modeling system specifications in SysML using CATIA Magic Systems of Systems Architect, encoding each requirement as an OCL constraint, and validating them to generate ground truth for comparison with LLM outputs.